* Putin thrilled by judo gold for Russian

 * Phelps, Lochte to slug it out one last time

-Putin and Cameron were seen in animated conversation as they watched the action, though they failed in earlier talks in Downing Street to reach agreement on a joint approach to the Syrian crisis.
+He and British Prime Minister David Cameron were seen in animated conversation as they watched the action, though they failed in earlier talks in Downing Street to reach agreement on a joint approach to the Syrian crisis.

-Cameron had cause for celebration too, as Britain doubled its gold medal haul to four with victory in the men’s double trap shooting and canoe slalom double, helping move the host nation up to fifth in the medals table.
+Cameron had cause for satisfaction too, as Britain raised its gold medal haul to five with victory in the cycling, the men’s double trap shooting and the canoe slalom double, helping move the host nation up to fifth in the medals table.

-”This is my last competition.
-Goodbye Badminton World Federation, goodbye my beloved badminton,“ Yu wrote on her Tencent microblog. ”We ...only chose to use the rules to abandon the match.
+“This is my last competition.
+Goodbye Badminton World Federation, goodbye my beloved badminton,” Yu wrote on her microblog.
+“We... only chose to use the rules to abandon the match.”